Avia IV - Sample Chapters from Draft 3.5

 "I am comfortable," Avia said with her head on Brian's shoulder.

 Brian chuckled.
-"So am I, but we better get cleaned up."
+"So am I.”

 Brian stepped behind her and carefully zipped her dress.
 Then, he kissed the back of her neck.